sebastienwindal/RandomStuff/BasiciOSPatterns.md

 It does not work so well:
 * when an object needs to notify multiple objects e.g. our backend object just lose network connectivity and many different subsystems must adjust their UI as a result by becoming read-only
 * When the object that needs to be notified is your parent but many, many generation down e.g. you need to tell your great-great-great grand parent view controller you changed something.
 In this case, each one of the view controller in the chain would have to implement delegation to pass the information all the way down).

+### Examples in cocoa

+Evertything, everywhere, all the time (allmost).
+Pretty much all UI elements in iOS have a delegate property.